Included in the course

 Additional resources

-Materials were picked up by the Hexlet team.
+Some materials the Hexlet team have picked up.
 This will give you a more in-depth understanding of the topic

 Challenges

-We recommend you to work on these challenges after completing the course.
-They will help you obtain more experience in programming and strengthen new skill.
+We recommend working on these challenges after completing the course.
+They'll help you obtain more experience in programming and strengthen your new skills.

 #